-Law and good practice for the transition of a Teacher in School (January 2017)
+Law and good practice for the transition of a member of staff

-GIRES has produced a factsheet summary on the law and good practice for a teacher transitioning in a school environment.
+GIRES has produced a factsheet summary on the law and good practice for a member of staff transitioning in a eductaion environment.

 GIRES has produced a factsheet summary on the law and good practice for a pupil to be able to transition in a school environment.

-Document: Transition of a Pupil in School (PDF, 451KB)
+Document: Transition of Pupil in School (PDF, 426KB)

-Law and good practice for the transition of a Student at University (January 2017)
+Law and good practice for the transition of a Student in Post 16 Education

-GIRES has produced a factsheet summary on the law and good practice for a student to be able to transition in a university environment.
+GIRES has produced a factsheet summary on the law and good practice for a student to be able to transition in a Post 16 education environment.

-Document: Transition of a Student in University (PDF, 412KB)
+Document: Transition of Student in Post 16 Education (PDF, 208KB)